 Reach out to your domain registrar customer support on how to edit your nameserver.

-This mean that your blog will be live as long as you keep up with their rules.
+Your blog will be live as long as you keep up with their rules.

 Pros of using Blogger

-- Free SSL certificate for every blog, head over to your blogger dashboard to activate your SSL certificate.
+- Free SSL certificate for every blog; head over to your blogger dashboard to activate your SSL certificate.

-- You are only paying for the domain name if you want to remove blogspot from your blog address.
+- You are only paying for the domain name if you want to remove Blogspot from your blog address.

-- Blogger is seo friendly.
+- Blogger is SEO friendly.

 Cons of using Blogger

-Who Blogger is for?
+Who is Blogger for?

 Pros of using Wix